andrewhessler/paint-by-algo/THOUGHTS.md

 Okay, deduping `CurrentTileEvent`s done, I swear I'll actually do the pathfinding now.
 I'm going to let each algorithm read a collection of `Tile`s directly and spit out visit/checked with id.

+After I'm done doing this all with one animation, need to clean up animation so it's easier for one animation to lock the tile until the animation is complete.